What is Hoarding Disorder?

 Hoarding disorder is characterized by a persistent difficulty in discarding possessions.
 This difficulty comes from a fear of wasting.
 Hoarders derive feelings of comfort and safety from their saved objects.
 They have an obsessive phobia of discarding items that may be needed later and have excessive emotional attachments to possessions.
 They also suffer from indecisiveness and perfectionism and feel a need to prepare for every possible contingency.

-Common symptoms associated with hoarding
+Common symptoms associated with hoarding disorder include:

 - Inability to discard belongings